xxing9703/Isoscope/README.md

 # Installation and running the code
-## option 1: With Matlab Installed
+## Option 1: With Matlab Installed
 IsoScope was development with Matlab 2018b.
 So the same or later version of matlab is highly recommended and you need a matlab license.

-The following Matlab toolboxes are required, please check those boxes when installing matlab:
+The following Matlab toolboxes are also required, please check those boxes when installing matlab:
 -image processing tool box
 -statistics and machine learning tool box